 Safety & Privacy

 Members are expected to respect the safety, privacy, and well-being of their housemates.
 (Pretty simple stuff, but it’s worth saying.)
+Each house sets their own specific standards for safety and privacy, which is oftentimes the fruit of productive house meetings in the Fall.

 Respecting House/MOSAIC Rules

 MOSAIC has additional policies for members, and houses can also agree to their own house-specific policies.
 Co-ops create an open environment and serve the needs of their members by allowing people to collectively set the rules that shape their living environment.
 It’s important that you respect existing co-op policies, or work to change them democratically if you don’t like them.
+This process of collectively deciding on what policies we live by is an important part of keeping the co-op healthy and continuing to serve the needs of its current membership.

-Most of all, everyone should approach living in MOSAIC with a spirit of, well, cooperation!
+Most of all, everyone should approach living in MOSAIC with a spirit of cooperation!
 Fundamental to living in a co-op is a commitment to cooperative values and, in our case, MOSAIC’s mission.
 Members are encouraged to take initiative to go beyond their minimum requirements, and put their energy towards developing the co-op and ensuring its longevity for future generations of co-opers.